Configure Azure CNI networking in Azure Kubernetes Service (AKS)

 - Must not be within the virtual network IP address range of your cluster

 - Must not overlap with any other virtual networks with which the cluster virtual network peers

 - Must not overlap with any on-premises IPs

 - Must not be within the ranges

 Although it's technically possible to specify a service address range within the same virtual network as your cluster, doing so isn't recommended.
 Unpredictable behavior can result if overlapping IP ranges are used.
 For more information, see the FAQ section of this article.
 For more information on Kubernetes services, see Services in the Kubernetes documentation.

 Kubernetes DNS service IP address: The IP address for the cluster's DNS service.
 This address must be within the Kubernetes service address range.
 Don't use the first IP address in your address range.
 The first address in your subnet range is used for the kubernetes.default.svc.cluster.local address.

 Docker Bridge address: The Docker bridge network address represents the default docker0 bridge network address present in all Docker installations.
-While docker0 bridge is not used by AKS clusters or the pods themselves, you must set this address to continue to support scenarios such as docker build within the AKS cluster.
-It is required to select a CIDR for the Docker bridge network address because otherwise Docker will pick a subnet automatically which could conflict with other CIDRs.
-You must pick an address space that does not collide with the rest of the CIDRs on your networks, including the cluster's service CIDR and pod CIDR.
+While docker0 bridge isn't used by AKS clusters or the pods themselves, you must set this address to continue to support scenarios such as docker build within the AKS cluster. it's required to select a CIDR for the Docker bridge network address because otherwise Docker will pick a subnet automatically which could conflict with other CIDRs.
+You must pick an address space that doesn't collide with the rest of the CIDRs on your networks, including the cluster's service CIDR and pod CIDR.

 Configure networking - CLI